Alaafin: EFCC invites kingmakers for questioning

-The Economic and Financial Crimes Commission, EFCC, yesterday, invited seven kingmakers in Oyo kingdom, over the investigation into bribery allegations.
+IBADAN—THE Economic and Financial Crimes Commission, EFCC, yesterday, invited seven kingmakers in Oyo Kingdom, over alleged bribery allegations.

-The spokesperson of the commission, Mr. Dele Oyewale, while speaking with Vanguard, said two of the kingmakers, known as the ‘Oyomesi’ have honoured the invitation.
+The spokesperson of the commission, Dele Oyewale, in a chat with Vanguard, said two of the kingmakers, known as the ‘Oyomesi’, have honoured the invitation.

-He said the others are due to appear before the commission within the week to answer questions related to the emergence of a new Alaafin.
+He said other kingmakers are due to appear before the commission within the week to answer questions related to the emergence of a new Alaafin.

+The stool of the Alaafin of Oyo became vacant after the passing of Oba Lamidi Adeyemi in April last year.

-He said: “I can confirm that there is an ongoing investigation in that regard.”
+Oyewale said: “I can confirm that there is an ongoing investigation in that regard.

 “We did not apprehend any kingmaker, rather we invited them.
 We are expecting others within the week.”